EstateJS/sites/docs/docs/guides/3-services.md

 ## Service Creation

 To create a service you must create a new folder and initialize it.
-Initializing the service folder creates a `service.json` file inside the folder that contains (among other things) the service's name.
+Initializing the service folder creates a `service.json` file inside the folder that contains the service's name and other service metadata.

 To initialize a service you use the init command passing it the directory and the service's name